Yaneraz/frontend-boilerplate/README.md

 - Type `npm install` in project folder to download all dependencies.

-- [optional] type `grunt clean` to get rid of .git filed and READMEs.
+- [optional] type `grunt clean` to get rid of .git files and READMEs, including submodules.

 - Type `grunt` to compile sprites and less files.
 Sprites images are located on `/src/img/icons/` folder, less files in `/src/less/`.